Kristina01111000/WordPressTheme/README.md

 		-> wierd formatting issue, probably just make a new section instead of trying to fix it -> figure out tag system -> for weekly topics, can have multiple tags?
 	-> get ssl done
-	-> finalize color scheme -> added yellow
+		-> needs the key from the other website that was bought with the same package -> finalize color scheme -> added yellow
 	-> make forum links in class module, not the list section -> ? put monthly topics into a course